-In planning and performing our audit of the financial statements of the Charter Oak State College Foundation, Inc. (Foundation) for the fiscal year ended June 30, 2023, we considered the Foundation's internal control and compliance with certain provisions of laws, regulations, contracts, and grant agreements as a basis for designing our audit procedures for the purpose of expressing an opinion on the financial statements and compliance with Sections 4-37e through 4-37k of the Connecticut General Statutes, but not for the purpose of expressing an opinion on the effectiveness of the Foundation's internal control.
+In planning and performing our audit of the financial statements of the Charter Oak State College Foundation, Inc. (Foundation) for the fiscal year ended June 30, 2024, we considered the Foundation's internal control and compliance with certain provisions of laws, regulations, contracts, and grant agreements as a basis for designing our audit procedures for the purpose of expressing an opinion on the financial statements and compliance with Sections 4-37e through 4-37k of the Connecticut General Statutes, but not for the purpose of expressing an opinion on the effectiveness of the Foundation's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Foundation's internal control.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as discussed below, during our audit we identified certain deficiencies in internal control, other than significant deficiencies and material weaknesses, and other matters that are opportunities to strengthen the Foundation's internal control and improve the efficiency of its operations.